EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - It returns all of the data from all of the nodes between the root and the leaf with the requested id (the tree branch) back to the client.
 - Then it receives the shuffled branch to update the tree.
 - This continuous random shuffling ensures access patterns are obscured, enhancing data privacy.
-- After each branch update, the Path ORAM server updates the key-value pairs in the FoundationDB server via the Java API.
+- After each branch update, the Path ORAM server updates the key-value pairs in the FoundationDB server via the C API.

 Master PathORAM Client (Application):
 - The Path ORAM Client is a library for an application that consists of functions similar to the FoundationDB Java API with the tradeoff in increased security for decreased performance.